Ozy-Viking/twitch_king_of_the_hill/README.md

 - The display name is what will be displayed to the end user i.e. 'number 1 fan finger' is the name of the object.
 This is auto added as the name in the object i.e. weapon.name.
 - file: the name of the picture within the images folder (`./static/images`).
-- left: This is the css used when entering from the left.
+- left: This is the CSS used when entering from the left.
-- right: This is the css used when entering from the right.
+- right: This is the CSS used when entering from the right.
 - command: These are the smallest parts, that a user can declare so the system can recognise what they want.
 Regex is used and the must be in lowercase otherwise they will never be used.
 Note: if pan is used then no command with pan is usable.
 If you want to add a command as a priority over another weapons use of it, have that weapon declared higher in the code.

 > If you want to flip/invert the image, use `scaleX(-1)`.